dward2/BME547/Resources/faq.md

         result_label[“text”] = answer        # Updates GUI with answer from external function. return

-### Why do we need both `from tkinter import *` and `from tkinter import ttk`?
+### If we use `from tkinter import *` to import `tkinter`, why do we also need `from tkinter import ttk`?
 Doesn't the first import everything?
 And, isn't it bad form to use this syntax?
 *Question*:
+Some examples use the following syntax to import the base `tkinter` functions:
-In earlier lectures, you mentioned that imports like `from tkinter import *` is not a good practice.
-So, why are we importing `tkinter` like this?
-And why do we still need to import `ttk` or `messagebox` after we have imported all functions in `tkinter`?
+`from tkinter import *`.
+Isn't this considered poor practice?
+And, even if we do, And why do we still need to import `ttk` or `messagebox` after we have imported all functions in `tkinter`?

 *Answer*:
-You are right, it is not a good practice.
-And, so probably shouldn't be done here.
-But, online, most tutorials and examples for tkinter import it this way.
-So, I just followed suit.
-Doesn't make it right, but it was just the practical response.
+Yes, it is not generally considered good practice to use imports such as `from tkinter import *`.
+But, it can be convenient and so many online examples and tutorials for tkinter import it this way.
+So, be on the lookout for this.

-As for need to separately import `ttk` and `messagebox`, it has to do with functions vs. modules. `tkinter` is a package with a number of functions, for example Tk() that defines a root window or StringVar() that makes a string variable for use with widgets. `tkinter` also has a number of modules that have additional functions inside them. `ttk` is a module of `tkinter` that has its own functions such as `Button()` and `Entry()` that create certain widgets.
+As for why we need to have `from tkinter import ttk, messagebox` after it appears that we have already imported everything using `from tkinter import *`, it has to do with functions vs. modules. `tkinter` is a package with a number of functions, for example `Tk()` that defines a root window or `StringVar()` that makes a string variable for use with widgets. `tkinter` also has a number of modules that have additional functions inside them. `ttk` is a module of `tkinter` that has its own functions such as `Button()` and `Entry()` that create certain widgets.